Skip to content

 The system incorporated several key mechanisms:

 Timestamping: Each token would be timestamped to establish the order of creation and prevent backdating or manipulation of the historical record.
+This drew on the digital document time-stamping work of Stuart Haber and W. Scott Stornetta.

 Public registry: A distributed registry would record the ownership and transfer of bit gold, creating transparency and preventing double-spending.
+Szabo envisioned this as a decentralized "property title registry" where each participant maintained a copy of the ledger to prevent fraud and ensure transparency.

 Decentralization: Rather than relying on a central authority to issue currency or maintain records, these functions would be distributed across network participants.